 - All-purpose flour.
 Spoon the flour into the measuring cup and level it off.
 Scooping can pack in too much flour, making the bread dry.

-How to Make Chocolate Chip Pecan Banana Bread
+🥣How to Make Banana Bread with Oil

 ✅Expert Tips